What does a Data Engineer do every day? How is it different from Software Engineering?

 Propose process improvements in the team

-With experience in Software Engineering, where processes are more standardized and mature than in Data Engineering, I can propose some new ways of working to improve code review, testing, team organization, workflows, automation…
+With experience in Software Engineering, where processes are more standardized and mature than in Data Engineering, I could propose some new ways of working to improve code review, testing, team organization, workflows, automation…

 Automate tasks relying on data

-We sometimes got larger-scope projects where our mission was to define and implement a new way of storing data, automate data processing to secure the data quality and allow the business to save a lot of time by simplifying processes.
+A data engineer can then propose new ways of storing data and automating data processes to secure the data quality and allow the business to save a lot of time.

 This means understanding the current process, searching for the initial sources of data across the company, creating a structure for data that is potentially not yet stored in a safe and consistent way, train the users and make sure they adopt the new solution, find tools or develop a custom script to automate the transfer of information…